Redditor Refuses To Re-Home Her Dog Who Has Separation Anxiety For Her Sister Who Suffers Life-Threatening Allergies

 The dog was there first

 Understanding the underlying causes of separation anxiety is crucial for addressing the issue effectively.
-Research from the University of Michigan suggests that early intervention and consistent training can significantly reduce anxiety symptoms in dogs, leading to better outcomes for both pets and owners.
+Early intervention and consistent training can significantly reduce anxiety symptoms in dogs, leading to better outcomes for both pets and owners.

 Involving a certified dog trainer or animal behaviorist can provide tailored strategies to help the dog cope with separation more effectively.